Meir Bulka: Let’s have Scientific Ground Radar to Document Extant Burials in Old Vilna Jewish Cemetery

 by Meir Bulka (Ramat Gan, Israel & Lublin, Poland)

 For many years, I have followed with deep concern the situation of the Old Vilna Jewish Cemetery at Piramont (Shnípishok, today’s Šnipiškės), located beneath all around the ruin of the Soviet-era Sports Palace.
-The site, historically known as the major cemetery in Lithuania, remains a place of great religious and cultural significance for the Jewish people and for the history of Vilnius itself.
+The site, historically known as the major Jewish cemetery in the lands of the Grad Duchy of Lithuania, remains a place of great religious and cultural significance for the Jewish people and for the history of Vilnius itself.
 Last summer’s announcement confirming intentions to turn it into a national conference center is alarming to good-willed Jews and non-Jews alike.
-The feelings were reinforced by last week’s event promoting the desecration, for some reason held at Lithuania’s national Academy of Sciences.
+The feelings were reinforced by last week’s event promoting the desecration, an event for some reason held at Lithuania’s National Academy of Sciences.

 In September, I wrote to the Minister of Culture, in an official letter from the Institute of Holocaust Research at Bar Ilan University, and our NGO J-nerations, based in Lublin, Poland, proposing a simple science-based solution.
 The proposal?
-That a professional, non-invasive scientific survey be conducted by an independent specialist firm in order to clarify the exact extent of the current burials beneath and around the building, and throughout the cemetery site.
+That a professional, non-invasive scientific survey be conducted by an independent specialist firm, one with no prior contacts with any of the parties, in order to clarify the exact extent of the current burials beneath and around the building, and throughout the cemetery site.
 As a researcher of Jewish cemeteries in Europe, I am prepared to facilitate this Ground Penetrating Radar (GPR) investigation.

 It is a widely accepted archaeological and geophysical method used to identify and map marked and unmarked graves without disturbing the ground.
-Such a survey would provide clear, objective data regarding the presence and location of human remains and would assist the authorities in taking well-informed decisions that fully respect both Lithuanian heritage and Jewish religious sensitivities.
-(There is of course one factor not covered by the science: In Jewish law, the cemetery is eternal and inviolable even when vandals of various kinds have removed remains.)
+Such a survey would provide clear, objective data regarding the presence and location of human remains and would assist the authorities in taking well-informed decisions that fully respect both Lithuanian heritage and Jewish (and non-Jewish) religious sensitivities.
+(There is of course one factor not covered by the science: In Jewish law, the cemetery is eternal and inviolable even when vandals of various kinds and periods have removed or crushed remains during construction or pillage.)

 To date, we have not received a response to our constructive, science-based proposal.
 I respectfully urge the Ministry, and the other concerned branches of the Lithuanian government, to consider this initiative as an opportunity:

 The following is a PDF of the letter sent to Lithuania’s Minister of Culture on 18 September 2025.
-Please use the handles in the top left corner to turn pages, or see the letter here.
+Please use the handles in the top left corner to turn pages.
+Alternatively, see the letter here.

 ABOUT THE AUTHOR: